MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-enable-application-ledger-entries-different-currencies.md

 The following procedure describes how to set this up for vendor ledger entries on the **Purchases & Payables Setup** page.
 The setup is similar for customer ledger entries on the **Sales & Receivables Setup** page.

-## <a name="to-enable-application-of-vendor-ledger-entries-in-different-currencies"></a>To enable application of vendor ledger entries in different currencies
+## To enable application of vendor ledger entries in different currencies

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Purchases & Payables Setup**, and then choose the related link.
 2. In the **Appln. between Currencies** field, select one of the following options.